 Results of Mortgage Default

 Defaulting on your mortgage is likely to trigger a credit cascade failure.
 If you have credit cards the interest rates may rise by as much as 30% and car loans will be more challenging to obtain.
 Mortgage loans will be vastly more difficult to secure.

 The FHA makes you wait at least 2 years after a bankruptcy discharge before it will insure a new mortgage.
 You must also bring your credit score up to acceptable levels and have a minimum down payment of 3 .5 to 10%.
 Jay Zagorsky, a research scientist at Ohio State University, believes that most of those who experience foreclosure will again become homeowners.

-Fannie Mae has recently lengthened the time that must lapse between a foreclosure and approval for a new mortgage.
+Fannie Mae has recently lengthened the time that must elapse between a foreclosure and approval for a new mortgage.
 FHA loans are more challenging to obtain than they have been in the past, with more demanding credit score requirements.
 Applicants are expected to have a credit score of 580 or better.
 Those with scores of 500 to 579 are required to make a 10% down payment.